 • Planning, developing, and implementing pedagogically-useful and innovative content to be used in digital products for teaching, learning, and assessment.

 • Creating budgets and development timelines to correspond with editorial, sales, and production schedules and the needs of the market.

-• Collaborating closely with editorial, production, and IT colleagues to ensure quality and timeliness of materials.
+• Collaborating closely with editorial, digital design, production, and IT colleagues to ensure quality and timeliness of materials.

 • Finding, signing, and communicating with authors and subject matter experts for a wide variety of editorial projects.